WhatsApp/erlt/experiments/akka/README.md

 The docs for match types are in https://dotty.epfl.ch/docs/reference/new-types/match-types.html

 - match types separate the data from how the data is used: the calculation of which reply type to use for a given call type is in the hands of the *user* of the enum rather than the definer of the enum.
 That's why they require more typing (on the keyboard) than GADTs for small examples.

+> Note: It may be useful to compare match types in `./GenServerMatchTypes.scala` against the GADTs in `../experiments/Haskell\ simulation`.

 - match types allow matching against constructors of multiple enums in a single pattern expression.
 We may or may not want this capability for ErlT.